mdnogueira/azure-docs.pt-pt/articles/service-fabric/service-fabric-get-started-azure-cluster.md

 Get-ServiceFabricClusterHealth

 ```
-### <a name="publish-your-apps-to-your-cluster-from-visual-studio"></a>Publicar as suas aplicações no cluster a partir do Visual Studio

-Agora que configurou um cluster do Azure, pode publicar as suas aplicações no mesmo a partir do Visual Studio, seguindo o documento [Publicar num cluster](service-fabric-publish-app-remote-cluster.md).

 ### <a name="remove-the-cluster"></a>Remover o cluster
 Um cluster é constituído por outros recursos do Azure, além do próprio recurso do cluster.
 A forma mais simples de eliminar o cluster e todos os recursos que consome é eliminando o grupo de recursos.